Important Health Issues and Basic Tips to Care Bengal Kittens

 - Trim the nails each couple of weeks.

-A weekly check-up of ear should be done and with that wipe out them with cotton ball or soft damp cloth moistened with cider vinegar and warm water.
+A weekly check-up of the ear should be done and with that wipe out them with a cotton ball or soft damp cloth moistened with cider vinegar and warm water.
 The cotton swabs should be avoidable.